owncloud/ocis/docs/ocis/config.md

 2. extension config
 3. ocis config

 This is manifested in the previous diagram.
-We can then speak about "configuration file arithmetics", where resulting config transformations happen through a series of steps with the sources mentioned previously.
-An administrator must be aware of this sources, since mis-managing them can be a source of confusion, having undesired transformations on config files believed not to be applied.
+We can then speak about "configuration file arithmetics", where resulting config transformations happen through a series of steps.
+An administrator must be aware of these sources, since mis-managing them can be a source of confusion, having undesired transformations on config files believed not to be applied.

 ## Flows